Criminal Justice, Ph.D.

 the Department = 6 to 15 credit hours

 Language Examination: No language examination is required.

-The prospectus defense evaluates the student's ability to apply specific research and/or analytic methods to the questions addressed in the prospectus.
-The defense occurs within several weeks of the student's advisor confirming, in writing to the Graduate Chair, that the student is ready to defend her/his prospectus.
+The purpose of the preliminary examination (prospectus defense) is to demonstrate critical and interpretive knowledge in specialized areas of both the criminal justice system and criminal justice theory.
+The examination evaluates the student's ability to apply specific research and/or analytic methods to the questions addressed in the prospectus.
+The defense will occur within several weeks of the student's advisor confirming, in writing to the graduate chair, that the student is ready to defend their prospectus.

-The Doctoral Advisory Committee evaluates the prospectus defense.
-Each member votes to Pass or Fail the student.
+The Dissertation Advisory Committee will evaluate the prospectus defense.
+Each member votes to pass or fail the student.
 Members can also vote to pass pending the completion of specified changes to the prospectus.
 In order to pass, a majority of the committee members must agree that the defense has been satisfactorily completed.

-The Doctoral Advisory Committee must evaluate the quality of the presentation and of the answers provided during the question-and-answer session.
-Committee members look for evidence of a breadth and depth of understanding of specific substantive and methodological areas.
-In addition, they gauge the student's ability to utilize her/his knowledge to address the questions posed during the defense.
+The advisory committee must evaluate the quality of the presentation and of the answers provided during the question and answer session.
+Advisory group members look for evidence of a breadth and depth of understanding of specific substantive and methodological areas.
+In addition, they are looking at the ability of the student to utilize their knowledge to address the questions posed during the defense.

-Students who are preparing to defend their prospectus should arrange some dates/times for the defense with the Doctoral Advisory Committee.
-The student should then inform the Graduate Chair of these dates/times and confirm the final date/time selected.
-Finally, the Graduate Chair provides confirmation of the time, date, and room.
+Students who are preparing to defend their prospectus should arrange some dates/times of the defense with their advisory committee.
+The student should then inform the graduate chair of these dates/times and confirm the final date/time selected.
+The graduate chair will provide confirmation for the time, date and room.

-The Doctoral Advisory Committee is formed to oversee
+The Dissertation Advising Committee is formed to oversee

 the student's doctoral research and is comprised of at